-Patrik Hettula, born in Ekenäs Finland, is a Ph.D. student at Åbo Akademi University.
-His dissertation has the working title: Eurafrican Social, Economic and Political Spaces on the Gold Coast during 1850 to 1950.
+Patrik Hettula is a Ph.D. student at Åbo Akademi University.
+He is currently working on his dissertation titled: Contesting the Empire – Fighting the Inevitable: Eurafrican Spaces on the British Gold Coast

-Patrik is interested in how different stages of multiculturalism, the local expressions of globalism and the spatiality of modernism as well as cosmopolitanism manifested itself on the Gold Coast.
+Hettula is interested in how different stages of multiculturalism, the local expressions of globalism and the spatiality of modernism as well as cosmopolitanism manifested itself on the Gold Coast.
 He focuses on Eurafrican multicultural communities and hybrid spaces between 1850 and 1950.
-Patrik’s aim is to implement and challenge spatial theory as a way of understanding complex social histories through diversifying them.
+Hettula’s aim is to implement and challenge spatial theory as a way of understanding complex social histories through diversifying them.

 Contact information: email@example.com

 Åbo Akademi University Research Day 2016 – 3MT presentation (Pictures used in the presentation credited to Basel Mission Archives).